Magicianred/Price-Analysis-Chart/README.md

 ## Project Overview
-It is a price analysis chart implementation based on the one [cimri.com](https://www.cimri.com/) employs.
+It is a price analysis chart implementation based on the one [cimri.com](https://www.cimri.com/) employs for products.
 In this implemenation, chart shows the **minimum prices per store** instead of the minimum price overall.
 ![alt text](https://github.com/mrabiabrn/shops-prices-table/blob/main/project-overview.PNG)